libp2p/specs/connections/muxer-sel-in-sec-handshake.md

     -> s, se, ["yamux/1.0.0"]

-    After handshake is done, both parties can arrive on the same conclusion and select "yamux/1.0.0" as the muxer to use.
+    After handshake is done, both parties can arrive on the same conclusion and select "yamux/1.0.0" as the multiplexer to use.

-Example: Noise handshake between peers that don't have mutually supported muxers.
+Example: Noise handshake between peers that don't have mutually supported multiplexers.
     Responder supports: ["/mplex/6.7.0"]
     Initiator supports: ["yamux/1.0.0"]